Jack Ramsay: Personal life

+Ramsay married Jean Duffey in 1954 and remained married to her until her death.
+Jean contracted Alzheimer's in 2001 and died in 2010.
+The Ramsays had five children, Susan, John, Sharon (who married Jim O'Brien), Chris, and Carolyn.

+Ramsay served in the United States Navy in World War II and was a Navy frogman.
+Ramsay's unit trained for Operation Downfall.
+Ramsay continued to be highly physically fit well after his Navy training days and completed triathlons until the age of 70.

 Ramsay's son-in-law Jim O'Brien has been the head coach of the Boston Celtics, Philadelphia 76ers, Indiana Pacers and The University of Dayton, and grandson Jack O'Brien was the editor-in-chief of humor website Cracked.com.
 Grandson Geoff Dailey played baseball at Wesleyan University.
 His two eldest children, Susan and John, have doctoral degrees and taught at the college level.
 Another son, John, was an assistant dean at Carleton College.
-Ramsay counted on the late David Halberstam and Gay Talese as his friends.
+Ramsay counted the late David Halberstam and Gay Talese as his friends.
 Ramsay was a devout Roman Catholic.
 An avid amateur tennis player, Ramsay and Van Miller (the Braves' radio announcer and a close friend of Ramsay's) often played as a doubles team.